I want to...

 The Provincial Court's jurisdiction in family law cases is determined not only by the subject matter of the proceeding but also by geography.
 There are, for instance, certain types of cases which cannot under any circumstances be commenced in the Provincial Court.
 These would include an application for a divorce judgment or any other order under the Divorce Act as well as an application for the division of matrimonial assets pursuant to the provisions of the Family Law Act.

-It is equally important to note that while Rule 1.02 of the Provincial Court Family Rules, indicates that those Rules govern all proceedings in the Provincial Court under the Adoption Act, Change of Name Act, Children's Law Act, Children and Youth Care and Protection Act , Family Law Act, Interjurisdictional Support Orders Act, Neglected Adults Welfare Act, Marriage Act, and Support Orders Enforcement Act, 2006, not all Provincial Courts in the province have a family law division.
+It is equally important to note that while Rule 1.02 of the Provincial Court Family Rules, indicates that those Rules govern all proceedings in the Provincial Court under the Adoption Act, Change of Name Act, Children's Law Act, Children, Youth and Families Act , Family Law Act, Interjurisdictional Support Orders Act, Neglected Adults Welfare Act, Marriage Act, and Support Orders Enforcement Act, 2006, not all Provincial Courts in the province have a family law division.

 For example, if you live on the Avalon Peninsula (as far as Holyrood and including Bell Island), then you are in what is known as the judicial area of the Family Division of Supreme Court and your family law application must be filed with that Court.
 This is also true if you live on the west coast of the province, including the Northern Peninsula.
 The Provincial Court in these areas does not accept Family Court applications.